LeeWenGuangSam/Java-Swing-JUnit-MySQL-Maven-Demo/README.md

 The main file in the program, [MainApp.java](https://github.com/LeeWenGuangSam/JavaSwingMySQLDemo/blob/DatabaseBranch/src/pc/predi/MainApp.java), is the main of the program and meant to start the Swing program.

-Currently only works with the Weapon Selection only.

-Currently able to use the confirm button and send the information to the MySQL database.
+Currently only works with the Weapon Selection only and able to use the confirm button and send the information to the MySQL database.

 The [pom.xml](https://github.com/LeeWenGuangSam/JavaSwingMySQLDemo/blob/DatabaseBranch/pom.xml) defines the of dependencies of the program.